From real affine geometry to complex geometry: The algorithm

 \subsection{Step II: Homological modification of slabs}

 The next step of the algorithm achieves consistency for codimension one joints.
-This can be done at a single joint by modifying the functions associated to the two slabs containing this joint.
+At a single joint this can be done by modifying the functions associated to the two slabs containing this joint.
 There is then a problem of whether or not this can be done consistently, as changes to slabs dictated by one joint may conflict with changes to slabs dictated by another joint.
 Furthermore, monomials in the functions associated to slabs do not propagate in the same way monomials associated to walls do, because of~(\ref{change of vertex - slabs}).
 Thus it is impossible to emulate the arguments used for codimension zero joints, and instead, we need to use homological arguments which will fix the corrections to all slabs in a given codimension one $\rho\in\P$ simultaneously.

 Throughout the following discussion we therefore fix $\rho\in\P^{[n-1]}$ and a reference cell $\sigma\in\P_\max$, $\rho\subseteq \sigma$.
 The discussion in this subsection will only apply to the case that $\rho$ is bounded.
 To fix signs orient $\sigma$ and each joint $\foj\subseteq \rho$ arbitrarily.
 This distinguishes a sense of orientation of each loop around any joint in $\rho$ that we tacitly assume in the following.
 Let $\check d_{\rho}\in \Lambda_\rho^\perp \simeq\ZZ$ be the generator that is positive on $\sigma$.
 If $\foj$ is a joint with $\Int\foj \subseteq \rho$, then by ~(\ref{step I reduction}) the log automorphism $\theta^k_\foj$ of $R^k_{\id_\rho,\sigma}$ associated to a loop around $\foj$ lies in $O^k \big(\Lambda_\foj \otimes\Lambda_\foj^\perp +(\Lambda_\rho/ f_\rho)\otimes \Lambda_\rho^\perp\big)$.
 Thus for any vertex $v\in\sigma_\foj=\rho$ we may write